TheWorkoutDigest

 If your goal is to build a shredded physique, the deadlift isn’t going to be the top priority for back day.
 It’s better suited on leg day as an accessory movement.
 Heavy deads are still worth working into the routine on back day, as the boost in core strength and posterior chain health play a valuable role in training.

-The deadlift is a versatile exercise.
+The deadlift is a versatile exercise with different styles and variations to choose from.
 Instead of focusing on a conventional deadlift, you can incorporate a deadlift variation into your training on different days.
 This approach is perfect for improving form and perfecting the hip hinge motion without overtaxing the body with multiple deadlift days.

-This alternative to the conventional deadlift is an acceptable variation in competitions.
+The sumo deadlift is an alternative to the conventional deadlift that serves as an acceptable variation in competitions.
 Sumo lifters take a wide stance with their feet planted outside of shoulder width.
 The sumo deadlift shifts some of the focus from the hamstring to the quad.

-Also known as the hex bar deadlift, this deadlift variation uses a hexagonal bar with perpendicular handles.
+The trap bar deadlift (also known as the hex bar deadlift) is a deadlift variation that uses a hexagonal bar with perpendicular handles.
 The trap bar deadlift reduces the range of motion and the lumbar spine’s engagement, making it an ideal progression for those with lower back pain and mobility issues.

-This deadlift variation targets the glutes and hamstrings using a reversal of the standard deadlift movement.
-The barbell starts at the hips and is slowly lowered to shin-level while maintaining contact with the body, before returning to starting position with a powerful extension.
+The Romanian deadlift variation targets the glutes and hamstrings using a reversal of the standard deadlift movement.
+The barbell starts at the hips and is slowly lowered to shin level while maintaining contact with the body, before returning to starting position with a powerful extension.
 The knees are slightly bent throughout the movement.

-Similar to the Romanian deadlift, the stiff leg deadlift starts from the hips.
-The lifter slowly lowers the barbell toward the floor while keeping their knees locked and legs as straight as possible, focusing on the hip hinge position.
+The stiff leg deadlift starts from the hips similar to the Romanian deadlift.
+The lifter slowly lowers the barbell toward the floor while keeping its knees locked and legs as straight as possible, focusing on the hip hinge position.
 The bar is lowered as far as possible while maintaining a straight back.

-This deadlift variation replicates the conventional deadlift or trap bar deadlift using dumbbells or kettlebells.
+The Kettlebell or dumbbell deadlift variation replicates the conventional deadlift or trap bar deadlift.
 These implements can also be used for Romanian and stiff leg deadlift movements.

 These variations will still work the posterior chain, build core and lower body strength, and make an excellent accessory workout.

-When determining what day is best for doing your deads, it’s important to listen to your body.
+It’s important to listen to your body when determining what day is best for doing your deadlift.
 Every lifter is different and will respond differently to a workout routine.

 For example, you might discover that you can do heavy deadlifts after an intense squat session.
 You might find that doing heavy deadlifts before your back workout ends up tiring you out for leg day.
 It all depends on your life outside of the gym and your unique genetic makeup.